overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 ]
 ```

-This JSON structure gets marshalled into POJOs, which needs to validated at the entry point of our application layer.
+This JSON structure gets marshaled into POJO, which needs to be validated at the entry point of our application layer.
 Since all services deal with Payments, they have a lot of common fields like `amount`, as well as common child nodes like `paymentMethod` in their structure.
 Based on the type of field, they have different kinds of validations.
 E.g.:

 - _Data validations_ - to validate data integrity for fields like `amount`.
 - _Effectful validations_ - for fields like `accountId`, which involves a DB read to verify.